PtyLab/PtyLab.py/README.md

 - PtyLab contains the python module that enables reconstructions
 - in example_scripts you can find typical use cases
-- test contains all the tests of fracpy
+- test contains all the tests of PtyLab

 ## Getting Started